ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 .. note::

-    This guidance applies only to PyAnsys _library_ projects.
-For projects which deliver an _application_ or dedicated workflow, we recommend fully pinning all (direct and transitive) dependencies.
+    This guidance applies only to PyAnsys *library* projects.
+For projects which deliver an *application* or *dedicated workflow*, it is recommended to fully pinning all (direct and transitive) dependencies.

 When specifying dependencies in a project, it is generally recommended to avoid setting upper version limits unless it is absolutely necessary.
 The reason for